Game Day - Capitals @ Thrashers

 Eschewing "we're taking it one game at a time," "all we can do is go out there and play our game and not worry about what anyone else is doing," and similar cliches, let's take a look at the remaining schedules for the two squads in question:

-Each team faces (perhaps) one playoff team who may or may not have something for which to play on Saturday (the Devils/'Canes game is at 1:00, while the Caps will finish their season later that evening, for what it's worth), and two teams that are in the League's bottom eight, with the Caps' two opponents buying (not renting) prime real estate in Lotteryville.
+Each team ends the season with a (perhaps) playoff team who may or may not have something for which to play on Saturday (the Devils/’Canes game is at 1:00, while the Caps will finish their season later that evening, for what it’s worth), and two teams that are in the League’s bottom eight, with the Caps’ two opponents buying (not renting) prime real estate in Lotteryville.

 And how have the teams fared this season against their remaining opponents?